A Unified Approach to Distance-Two Colouring of Graphs on Surfaces: Proof of Theorem

 We finish this subsection by applying Lemma~\ref{lem1} in order to obtain information on the density of subgraphs in~$H$, which we will need in the next subsection.
-As in Lemma~\ref{lem1}, for all non-empty subsets $W\subseteq X$, we define~$Y^W$ to be the set of vertices~$y\in Y$ with $X^y\subseteq W$ (\,that is, the set of vertices of~$Y$ having their two neighbours from~$X$ in~$W$\,).
-By (S3)\,(iii) we have for all non-empty $W\subseteq X$,
+Recall that for all non-empty subsets $W\subseteq X$, $Y^W$ denotes the set of vertices~$y\in Y$ with $X^y\subseteq W$ (that is, the set of vertices of~$Y$ having their two neighbours from~$X$ in~$W$).
+By~(S3), we have for all non-empty $W\subseteq X$,

 This inequality has the following interpretation in~$H$.

 \begin{lemma} \mbox{}\\* For all non-empty subsets $W\subseteq X({}=V(H)\,)$, we have

 \end{lemma}